The Born-in-the-Cloud Digital Signage Software Platform

 Unlike a cloud-based network, where content is managed centrally from the CMS, there’s no easy way to share content between locations, or share some content and localize other elements.

-On-premise digital signage is most often used for highly customized, highly integrated applications; in situations when extremely high levels of security is desirable; or in situations when a single location has only a few signs.
+On-premise digital signage is most often used for highly customized, highly integrated applications; in situations when extremely high levels of security are desirable; or in situations when a single location has only a few signs.

 For our example, let’s turn to a small six-school district located near Pittsburgh.